Windows CMD Commands: Mastering the Command Prompt

 Note: The variables do not persist and are only valid for the current command-prompt session.

-The sfc (system file checker) is an administrator command for checking protected file version integrity.
-The command also replaces incorrect overwritten protected files with the correct file version.
+The sfc (System File Checker) is an administrator command for checking protected file version integrity.
+It also replaces incorrect overwritten protected files with the correct file version.

 The syntax for the command is:

-For example, to scan the system and repair all files, use the following command:
+For example, to scan the system and repair all files, use:

 sfc /scannow